adilababayeva13/MyMatlabCodes/diagonally_dominant/readme.md

-# FIND SOLUTION OF THE SYSTEM OF EQUATION WITH GAUSS-SEIDEL METHOD
+# FIND THE DIAGONALLY DOMINANT FORM OF MATRIX (IF IT HAS)
 It is written for people who want to understand logic or just do the homework given by the teacher like me.